huggingface/blog/lcm_sdxl.md

 Fast inference of Stable Diffusion and SDXL enables new use-cases and workflows.
 To name a few:

-- Accessibility: generative tools can be used effectively by more people, even if they don’t have access to the latest hardware.
+- **Accessibility**: generative tools can be used effectively by more people, even if they don’t have access to the latest hardware.
-- Faster iteration: get more images and multiple variants in a fraction of the time!
+- **Faster iteration**: get more images and multiple variants in a fraction of the time!
 This is great for artists and researchers; whether for personal or commercial use.
-- Production workloads may be possible on more accelerators, including CPUs.
+- Production workloads may be possible on different accelerators, including CPUs.
 - Cheaper image generation services.

-To frame the speed difference we are talking about, generating a single 1024x1024 image on my M1 Mac with SDXL base takes about a minute.
-Using the LCM LoRA I get great results in just ~6s (4 steps).
+To gauge the speed difference we are talking about, generating a single 1024x1024 image on an M1 Mac with SDXL (base) takes about a minute.
+Using the LCM LoRA, we get great results in just ~6s (4 steps).
 This is an order of magnitude faster, and not having to wait for results is a game-changer.
-Using a 4090 I get almost instant response (less than 1s).
+Using a 4090, we get almost instant response (less than 1s).
+This unlocks the use of SDXL in applications where real-time events are a requirement.

 ## Fast Inference with SDXL LCM LoRAs